 Then I did not fully realize the cowardice of my jeddak, or the bravery of you and the girl.
 I am an old man from another age and I love courage.
 At first I resented the girl's attack upon me, but later I came to see the bravery of it and it won my admiration, as have all her acts.
 She feared not O-tar, she feared not me, she feared not all the warriors of Manator.
 And you!
 Blood of a million sires! how you fight!
 I am sorry that I exposed you at The Fields of Jetan.
 I am sorry that I dragged the girl Tara back to O-Tar.
 I would make amends.
 I would be your friend.
 Here is my sword at your feet.

-In the short story "The Ones Who Walk Away from Omelas" by Ursula K. Le Guin, it's mentioned that there are people who will simply leave the utopian city without a word, ostensibly due to the child the city keeps locked away in a basement with virtually no outside interaction except when given small amounts of food, because it is believed that once the child is shown kindness, their society will fall apart.
+- In the short story "The Ones Who Walk Away from Omelas" by Ursula K. Le Guin, it's mentioned that there are people who will simply leave the utopian city without a word, on account of it being Powered by a Forsaken Child, because it is believed that once the child is shown kindness, their society will fall apart.

 Live Action TV

 - A fairly common method both for bringing about a Heel-Face Turn and breaking up a villainous stable.